vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 ### String

-For example, you can create template like:
+For example, you can create template in the following way:

 ```json
 "template": "user <login> at <$.time> stared the repository <$.data.source>"